McMaster-Baby-Lab/handbook/pages/Research/researchAdv/eyetracker/eyetracker.md

 ## Eye-Tracker Skills Checklist
 Please ensure that you are comfortable performing all of the following skills before running an experiement using the eye-tracker.

-**Concept**
+### Concept

-// TODO: Can introduce eye-tracker to participants in general language
+- [ ] Can introduce eye-tracker to participants in general language
-// TODO: Can identify the 3 major factors affecting tracking quality: distance, siting position, & in-focus
+- [ ] Can identify the 3 major factors affecting tracking quality: distance, siting position, & in-focus

-**Operation**
+### Operation

-// TODO: Can adjust viewing distance, head position (within tracking area), camera focus, image thresholds.
+- [ ] Can adjust viewing distance, head position (within tracking area), camera focus, image thresholds.

-// TODO: Can perform calibration, validation, and drift-correction
+- [ ] Can perform calibration, validation, and drift-correction

-// TODO: Can interpret the results of calibration, validation, and drift-correction, and decide if a retry is necessary
+- [ ] Can interpret the results of calibration, validation, and drift-correction, and decide if a retry is necessary

-**Troubleshooting**
+### Troubleshooting
-// TODO: Can identify issues based on the tracking data (viewing distance, eye image quality, etc) and do adjustments accordingly
+- [ ] Can identify issues based on the tracking data (viewing distance, eye image quality, etc) and do adjustments accordingly
-// TODO: Can handle software crashes
+- [ ] Can handle software crashes
-// TODO: Can handle scenarios, in which infant participants become inattentive or fussy
+- [ ] Can handle scenarios, in which infant participants become inattentive or fussy